Fish-Network/docusaurus-deployment/docs/fish-network/intro-to-fish-network-clubs.md

 ## Future of Community Driven Investing

-However, in 2025, there are various tailwinds that will support the investment club narrative, including:
+The rate of technology innovation has increased by orders of magnitude; making community driven investing more attractive, and easier to accomplish.
+In 2025, there are various tailwinds that support the investment club narrative, including:

 - **US crypto regulation outlook** appears extremely favorable and innovation-friendly
   - Potential for looming change in accreditation laws to streamline retail participation in private markets